 Ringed by towering peaks, Jumbo Valley is located deep in the British Columbia’s Purcell Mountains.

 The valley provides important habitat for wildlife, including grizzly bears.
-It is sacred to the Ktunaxa First Nation.
-The striking landscape is precious to people living in nearby communities.
+The striking landscape is sacred to people living in nearby communities.
 And its beauty — and the fight to protect it — even inspired a film, Jumbo Wild.

 For decades, however, a proposed year-round mega ski resort threatened Jumbo Valley.